-Best known for providing the eternally evolving modern girl with fresh, feminine clothing to complement and refine her individual sense of style.
+Best known for providing the eternally-evolving modern woman with fresh, feminine clothing to complement and refine her individual sense of style.

 Rebecca’s Picks: Cutting For Stone by Abraham Verghese